ninjatronic/angular-kinvey/README.md

 ## Support The Project

-If you have found this project you can encourage the developers by...
+If you have found this project useful you can encourage the developers by...

 * [Voting for us on ngModules](http://ngmodules.org/modules/angular-kinvey)